Sure, we all want our babies clean and healthy.

 Install a Baby Bath Seat

-Other parents concern about their children swallowing water while tilting their head.
+Other parents worry about their children swallowing water while tilting their heads.
 To avoid this, you can put your baby on a baby bath seat.

 Suction seats secure children in the bathtub because they put them high enough above the water.
 They have bars where children can hold on while their legs fit inside the holes as they sit comfortably.